Last updated on February 25th, 2023 at 12:10 pm

 Of course, starting an e-commerce business in Kenya can be very expensive when done the wrong way.

-Looking at our case study, GymShark, imagine how hard it is when you need to get different sizes of shorts or different colors or different genders or different lengths.
+Looking at our case study, GymShark, imagine how hard it is to get different sizes of shorts, colors, genders, or lengths.

 I mean, there are so much different variations that you would literally need thousands of shillings to get started with an e-commerce business in Kenya.

 But if you do the dropshipping model, it’s a lot easier for market research.